-If you have ever wondered why plants’ stems and leaves are green or what pigment gives plants their green color, keep reading because we will cover everything from the genesis of green plants to why plants are green and the variations that color experiences in them at different times of the year.
+If you have ever asked yourself: Why are leaves green or what pigment gives plants their green color, keep reading because we will cover everything from the genesis of green plants to why plants are green and the variations that color experiences in them at different times of the year.

 However, the light intensity has not always been the same on Earth, i.e., the number of photons incident on Earth has changed over history (luminosity increased dramatically at the beginning of Earth’s history).

 Understanding Plants – Part I: What a Plant Knows

 This course aims to provide an engaging and scientifically sound examination of how plants perceive their environment, from why are leaves green to the feelings they feel.
 We will explore the inner life of plants and make analogies to the human senses to demonstrate that we have more in common with flowers and oak trees than you may think

 Furthermore, light filtering by the atmosphere before it reaches the Earth’s surface varies with its chemical makeup, mainly due to ozone and oxygen (two components that were not present in the primordial atmosphere).
 Finally, we must examine the effect of water filtration on the light that reaches different depths.

 The sunlight that reaches Earth is high in red photons and low in blue photons, which have the maximum energy in the spectrum.
 Greenlight photons are in an energetic intermediate position.
 These photons are likewise in short supply in the sunshine.

 Most plants have chloroplasts, which contain the chlorophyll molecule responsible for catching light photons for photosynthesis and giving plants their green color.
 These pigments absorb the solar spectrum’s most abundant light, red, and most energetic blue while reflecting green light.
 This is why plant are green and not a different color.